 Michelle oversees the entire organization’s operations and is responsible for fundraising and outreach.
 Ms. Sullivan has over 21 years of experience in nonprofit management, relationship building, and fundraising.
 She has a BA in Political Science and a Juris Doctorate.
 Her favorite children’s book is Chrysanthemum.

 Julie Brunson, Program Director

-Julie Brunson oversees program operations at all AART locations and sessions.
+Julie oversees program operations at all AART locations and sessions.
 Ms. Brunson has 28 years of experience in early childhood development, social work, and working with low-income families.
-She is well versed in initiating and maintaining collaborative relationships with schools and community groups and has experience as a director of several non-profits and children’s centers.
+She is well-versed in initiating and maintaining collaborative relationships with schools and community groups and has experience as a director of several non-profits and children’s centers.
 She holds a B.S. in Psychology with a concentration in early childhood education.
 Her favorite children’s book is Caps for Sale.

-Jennifer Stecklow, Business Development & Communication Director
+Jennifer Stecklow, Operations Director

 Monique Duke, Director of Finance

 Monique is responsible for all financial processes, company financial planning, and strategy.
 Ms. Duke has 18 years of experience working in corporate financial accounting and over 20 years of experience working with nonprofit organizations.
 She was involved with many leadership aspects of the nonprofit groups, including money management, fundraising, and event planning.
 She has a B.S. in Business Management.
 Her favorite children’s book is Toot & Puddle.

 Sally has been a lead teacher with AART for a number of years and is the perfect candidate to help mentor the program’s classroom teachers and assistants!
 She helps them develop their AART classroom skills and parent engagement strategies.
 She also manages the classroom activities repository and parent resource sheets.